 How is the program structured?

-Please refer to the following document for a sample itinerary for the Legislator for a Day program.
+Please refer to the sample itinerary for the Legislator for a Day program.